 Always have a dream that is longer than a lifetime

 Jack captured the hearts of a nation when this opposition leader wrote a letter on his deathbed to a country that he loved.
 But it is a letter that should resonate with everyone from all around the world.
 It was a statement for living -- for being.
-It showed a nation that yes there are still people out there who dedicate their lives to trying to make a change in this world.
-Jack showed us that when he knew he was dying, he didn't retreat away from the eyes of the world by instead his last thoughts were for those he was leaving behind.
+It showed a nation that yes, there are still people out there who dedicate their lives to trying to make a change for the better in this world.
+Jack showed us that when he knew he was dying, and he didn't retreat away from the eyes of the world, but instead, his last thoughts were for those he was leaving behind.

 His last words in the letter were:

 "Love is better than anger.

 Hope is better than fear.

 So let us be loving, hopeful and optimistic.

 Mike Layton shared these words of his father.

 "Always have a dream that is longer than a lifetime," he said.
 "Be loving, be hopeful, be optimistic.
 Together we can build the world of our dreams.
 And, as he always said, 'Don't let anyone tell you it can't be done.'"

 These are not words only for those involved with politics; these are words that speak directly to my heart and the work that we are trying to do here.

 All my life, I have heard the words that "it can't be done."